Bowers & Wilkins 702 S3 Loudspeakers Reviewed

 Reading Time: 8 minutes

-The Bowers & Wilkins 702 S3 floorstanding speaker ($7,000 per pair – buy at Crutchfield) represents the company’s latest take on the largest model in their 700 series line, which resides just below their reference 800 series.
+The Bowers & Wilkins 702 S3 floorstanding speakers ($7,000 per pair – buy at Crutchfield) represents the company’s latest take on the largest model in their 700 series line, which resides just below their reference 800 series.
 In between its predecessor the 702 S2 and this latest version, Bowers & Wilkins also introduced an upgraded, limited-edition version of the 702 S2 known as the 702 Signature.
 I am very familiar with both the 702 S2 and the 702 Signature having reviewed both versions.
 I liked the 702 Signatures so much that I purchased a pair and still have them in daily use.
 So, I was excited to find out from our publisher, Jerry Del Colliano, that I would be reviewing the new 702 S3.
 It’s not often that reviewers get to directly compare two recent versions of a loudspeaker.
 Usually, gear is returned before such a comparison is possible.

 If you’re a regular reader of Future Audiophile, you know that Bowers & Wilkins is one of the largest and most respected loudspeaker manufacturers in the world.
 As I’ve noted in previous reviews, the company is known for its attention to detail in design, investing heavily in research and development.
 It’s also known for the build quality of its speakers.
 So it’s no surprise that Bowers & Wilkins loudspeakers are used as the reference monitor of choice in numerous recording studios around the world, from Abbey Road in the U.K. to Skywalker Ranch in California.